ramirezjag00/react-native-ts-template/README.md

 # React Native TS Template

-> Read template/README.md after using
+> Read template/README.md or README.md of generated project after using

 ## To use: